PingOne Advanced Identity Cloud

 Prerequisites

-To connect to a remote instance over SSL, you must import the remote instance’s server certificate into your local instance’s truststore (if the cert is signed by a CA that is not already in the truststore).
-For further information, refer to Self-managed SSL certificates.
+To connect to a remote instance over SSL, you must import the remote instance’s server certificate into your local instance’s truststore if the certificate is signed by a CA that isn’t already in the truststore.
+Learn more in Self-managed certificates.

 Authenticate to another tenant or IDM instance

-The manner in which you authenticate is based on how the remote tenant/IDM instance is configured to authenticate requests:
+The way you authenticate is based on how the remote tenant or IDM instance is configured to authenticate requests:

 • Remote proxy from one tenant to another.

-• Authentication is completed via bearer authentication.
-Ensure you properly configure a client with the client credentials grant flow in the remote tenant before obtaining an access token.
+• Authentication is completed using bearer authentication.
+Ensure you configure a client with the client credentials grant flow in the remote tenant before you obtain an access token.

 For the proxy to work, you must set client_secret_post as the Token Endpoint Authentication Method (tokenEndpointAuthMethod).